Share

 Seattle, Washington

-Even though Seattle residents enjoy having no state income tax, residents still have the fifth-highest overall tax liability among the largest cities in the country.
-There’s a good reason for this, however — Seattle has the third-highest median income on this list at $92,263, resulting in high federal and FICA taxes.
+Even though Seattle residents enjoy having no state income tax, residents still have a high overall tax liability.
+There’s a good reason for this, however — Seattle has the third-highest median income on this list at $105,391, resulting in high federal and FICA taxes.

 Charlotte, North Carolina